 How the WANDER Method Can Help You as a Researcher

-When I presented the WANDER Method to members inside the Generations Cafe Circle membership, one of them said, “Your WANDER method seems like something we inherently know, but just don’t use it effectively.
+When I presented the WANDER Method to members inside the Generations Connection membership, one of them said, “Your WANDER method seems like something we inherently know, but just don’t use it effectively.
 This class reinforces the ideas.”

 Taking a step back and thinking about the genealogy research process — not just discovery of records and not just evaluation — can help us focus our efforts, lessen our frustration, and make more discoveries in our family history.
 The WANDER Method gives us a path to follow so we don’t get lost.